stefanuebe/vaadin-fullcalendar/docs/main/samples.md

+# Introduction
+This page contains some samples to get you started with the FullCalendar addon.
+The samples are always based on the latest version of the addon.

+Some samples use an in-memory entry provider when modifiying the calendar data to keep things simple.
+You may need to adapt those parts, if you use a different entry provider.

+Also we tried to keep things short.
+So you may see variables like `calendar` or `entry` without any declaration.
+In those cases these represent the basic types `FullCalendar`, `Entry` or `EntryProvider`.

+If you find an outdated sample, please create an issue for that.

 # Creating a basic calendar instance and add an entry

 The FullCalendar is a normal Vaadin component, that can be added to your view as any other component.
 By default it uses an eager loading in memory entry provider, with which you simply can add, update or remove calendar entries.